UPPMAX/HPC-python/docs/interactive.md

 **Running Python**

-As mentioned under the `Load and run python <https://uppmax.github.io/HPC-python/load_run.html>`_ section
+As mentioned under the `Load and run python <https://uppmax.github.io/HPC-python/load_run.html>`_ section, you first need to load Python and its prerequisites, then any modules you need, then activate any virtual environment you have installed Python packages to.
+Then start Python.
+So, the way to do this is:

+1) Load Python and prerequisites: `module load <pre-reqs> Python/<version>``
+2) Load site-installed Python packages (optional): ``module load <pre-reqs> <python-package>/<version>``
+3) Activate your virtual environment (optional): source

-.. admonition:: Example
+.. admonition:: Example, Python 3.9.5, site-installed numpy, and own-installed spacy
     :class: dropdown

         .. code-block:: sh